-TIPS operational monitoring provides the TIPS Operator with tools for the detection in real-time of operational problems.
+TIPS operational monitoring provides the Operator Service Desk with tools for the detection in realtime of operational problems.

-Moreover, the NSPs deliver to the TIPS Operator the facilities to monitor their network components which provide security features from an operational and a configuration point of view.
+Moreover, the NSPs deliver to the Operator Service Desk the facilities to monitor their network components which provide security features from an operational and a configuration point of view.
 In particular, the NSP delivers features to monitor the configuration of the security providing components.
-Each NSP implements mechanisms to monitor its infrastructure for security vulnerabilities, breaches and attacks and shall ensure quick updates of all devices whenever security patches are available.
-The NSP must report immediately any technical and security issues to the TIPS Operator using collaboration tools (such as e-mail, instant messages, smartphones).
+Each NSP implements mechanisms to monitor its infrastructure for security vulnerabilities, breaches and attacks and shall ensure updates of all devices whenever security patches are available.
+The NSP must report immediately any technical and security issues to the Operator Service Desk using collaboration tools (such as e-mail, instant messages, smartphones).
 In particular cases also automated alerts can be triggered.